MinetestForFun/server-minetestforfun-skyblock/mods/protector/README.md

       disable pvp around spawn area with the radius you entered 1.2 - Shift and click support added with Minetest 0.4.13 to quickly copy stacks to and from protected chest
+1.3 - Moved protector on_place into node itself, protector zone display changed
+      from 10 to 5 seconds, general code tidy
+1.4 - Changed protector recipes to give single item instead of 4, added + button
+      to interface, tweaked and tidied code, added admin command /delprot to remove protectors in bulk from banned/old players
+1.5 - Added much requested protected trapdoor

+Usage: (requires server privelage)

+list names to remove

+	/delprot

+remove specific user names

+	/delprot name1 name2

+remove all names from list

+	/delprot -

+Whenever a player is near any protectors with name1 or name2 then it will be replaced by an air block.